-Dr. Davie serves as a trainer for the Healthy Hearing program, she has published a book on assessing otitis media in children and have a chapter on hearing screenings in the school, which was published in an educational audiology text book.
-She also serves as a reviewer for the Journal of the Educational Audiology Association and the Journal of the American Academy of Audiology.
-At NSU, she has served as a member of the University IRB, the college Academic Honesty Committee and the department Committee on Student Progress and Admission Committee.
-She has been a reviewer for the Presidents and Chancellor’s Faculty Development Research and Development grant and teaches and mentors within the college’s Center for Academic and Professional Education.
+She has published a book on assessing otitis media in children, chapters on hearing screenings in the school, and electrophysiology.
+She also serves as a reviewer for the Journal of the American Academy of Audiology and the Journal of Pediatrics.
+She has numerous local, national, and international presentations and research posters.
+At NSU, she has served as a member of the University IRB, the college Academic Honesty Committee and the department Committee on Student Progress, Admissions Committee, and Faculty Evaluation Committee.
+She has been a reviewer for the President’s and Chancellor’s Faculty Development Research and Development grant and teaches and mentors within the college’s Center for Academic and Professional Education.